 From Men’s Suit to Business Overalls

-The method I used for transforming a men’s suit into overalls is more of a philosophy than a technique.
+The method I used for transforming a men’s suit into black overalls is more of a philosophy than a technique.
 It’s something I learned from artist and designer Diane Ericson.

 Over the years, I have attended several of Diane’s workshops.
 Her art, work, and sewing are organic.
 She lets the fabric and the project guide her, most of the time without an end in mind.
 Her approach always inspires me and, just as often, frustrates the heck out of me.
 I think that anytime we are working near our learning edges, inspiration and frustration go hand in hand.
 I am always grateful for her patience as I struggle along.

 A free-form approach

 Diane has taught me to “do the part you know.”
 If you have been fortunate enough to watch Diane work, you’ll notice there are always bits and pieces of fabric and trim and sticks and feathers hanging around that don’t seem to fit together.
 But they stay with the piece until their place in the composition is revealed.
 Some are cut away, and others are incorporated into the design.

 Diane moves through her work by doing the part she knows.
 If she is not sure where a seam is going to end up, she moves to the collar or the sleeves, continuing until everything has found its landing spot.
 For now.
 Diane often comes back to a piece over and over again, tweaking and adding or deleting as ideas occur to her.

 Her energy was definitely hanging around my sewing room while I was converting my suit into overalls.
 I knew I only had one suit.
 There were no do-overs.
 So I was careful not to cut anything away until it was clear that it had found its landing spot.